-- 2.8 A successful application will be included in the register for five years.
-The fit and proper person's name and business contact details, as well as the name and address of the site, and whether a condition has been attached, will all be included on the register.
-Where an application is rejected, the name and address of the site will be included on the register but not the person's name or business contact details. - 2.9 The Council is required to make the register available to the public and online. - 2.10 The regulations detail an appeal procedure against a council decision to set conditions to an application, refuse an application or revoke an existing application.
-They also include defences to operate sites for limited periods in breach of the fit and proper requirement. - 2.11 The regulations provide a power for the council to set and charge an application fee, as well as an annual fee, via a condition on someone's inclusion in the register.
-Detailed guidance regarding fees is detailed in the MHCLG document 'Mobile Homes: a guide for local authorities on setting fees for the fit and proper person test'. - 2.12 On conviction for breach of the requirement to provide a fit and proper person, the site operator would be liable for an unlimited fine and the Council can consider an application for the site licence to be revoked. - 2.13 The Council is obliged to create and publish a fee policy for any fee charged and ensure that the fee is reasonable and transparent.
+- 2.15 A site owner who receives a preliminary decision notice with conditions details above, they will have 28 days to make representations to the Council.
+The Council must consider and take any representations it receives into account. before making a final decision. - 2.16 The regulations detail an appeal procedure against a council decision to set conditions to an application, refuse an application or revoke an existing application.
+They also include defences to operate sites for limited periods in breach of the fit and proper requirement. - 2.17 The regulations provide a power for the council to set and charge an application fee, as well as an annual fee, via a condition on someone's inclusion in the register.
+Detailed guidance regarding fees is detailed in the MHCLG document 'Mobile Homes: a guide for local authorities on setting fees for the fit and proper person test'. - 2.18 On conviction for breach of the requirement to provide a fit and proper person, the site operator would be liable for an unlimited fine and the Council can consider an application for the site licence to be revoked. - 2.19 The council is obliged to create and publish a fee policy for any fee charged and ensure that the fee is reasonable and transparent.